-- Section 701 and Section 702 materials require a properly completed vendor bill of lading. - Certification of daily bituminous mixtures by submission of Form CS-4171B. - Certification of locally approved non-Bulletin materials by submission of Form CS-4171LA.
+- Section 701 and Section 702 materials require a properly completed vendor bill of lading. - Certification of daily asphalt mixtures by submission of Form CS-4171B.

+106 - 11 Initial Edition • Certification of locally approved non-Bulletin materials by submission of Form CS-4171LA.

-106 - 11 Change No. 5 Organize and submit only Forms CS-4171 and supplemental or alternate certifications for material supplied to the project.
+Organize and submit only Forms CS-4171 and supplemental or alternate certifications for material supplied to the project.
 Submissions containing irrelevant forms or documentation for materials not incorporated into the project will not be accepted.

 3.d CS-4171 Record Retention.
-Retain Form CS-4171 for a period of not less than 3 years from the date of the last project shipment.
+Retain Form CS-4171 and supplemental and alternate certifications as defined in Section 106.03(b)3.c, for a period of not less than 3 years from the date of the last project shipment.
 Make files available for inspection and verification by the Department.